Physically Plausible Human-Object Rendering from Sparse Views via 3D Gaussian Splatting: Conclusion

 \section{Conclusion}

 In this paper, we present HOGS, a novel approach for rendering realistic and physically plausible HOIs from sparse views.
-The key innovation lies in the integration of composed Gaussian Splatting with physics-aware rendering optimization, complemented by sparse-view human pose refinement and contact prediction.
-This combination enables HOGS to effectively capture the intricate interplay between humans and objects, generating high-quality novel views that adhere to physical constraints.
-Extensive experiments demonstrate that HOGS achieves superior performance in terms of rendering quality, efficiency, and physical plausibility compared to existing methods, while also showing broader applicability to articulated object interactions.
+Its key innovation is the integration of composed Gaussian Splatting with physically plausible rendering optimization, supported by sparse-view human pose refinement and human-object contact prediction.
+This combination enables HOGS to effectively capture intricate human-object interplay, generating high-quality novel views that adhere to physical constraints.
+Extensive experiments demonstrate HOGS achieves superior performance in rendering quality, efficiency, and physical plausibility over existing methods, while also showing broader applicability to articulated object interactions.